karboom/route-fs/README.md

 |---works.js
 ```

-Exports the method handler in the file, example by works.js
+Exports the method handler you want in the file, example by works.js
 ```javascript
 exports.get = function(req, res, next) {/* YOUR LOGIC */};
 exports.post = function(req, res, next) {/* YOUR LOGIC */};